TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 33/Genesis 33.20.md

 ---

-And he erected there an altar, and called it El-Elohe-Israel.
+He erected an altar there, and called it El Elohe Israel.